jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 #Getting Started with IBM Bluemix and IBM DevOps Services by using Node.js

-Last modified: 17 December 2014
+Last modified: 18 December 2014

 ##Create an application with IBM Bluemix

-IBM&reg; Bluemix&trade; is an open-standards, cloud-based platform for building, managing, and running all types of applications: mobile, smart devices, and web, big data.
-Capabilities include Java&trade;, mobile back-end development, application monitoring, and features from ecosystem partners and open source, all through an as-a-service model in the cloud.
+IBM&reg; Bluemix&trade; is an open-standards, cloud-based platform for building, managing, and running all types of applications: mobile, smart devices, web, and big data.
+The Bluemix capabilities include Java&trade;, mobile back-end development, application monitoring, and features from ecosystem partners and open source, all through an as-a-service model in the cloud.